 Diamonds are the gemstone most commonly associated with engagement rings, but that has not always been the case.
 They first made their appearance in betrothal rings circa the fifteenth century but were not universally presented as betrothal/engagement rings until the seventeenth century.
 This is partly to do with the supply of diamonds, their affordability, and their popularity, or lack thereof.
 Until sufficient supplies of diamonds were available and techniques evolved that enabled them to be cut to maximize their brilliance and fire, they were mounted pretty much as they came out of the earth and worn only by those wealthier citizens who had access to the limited supply.
 Today the supply is more than adequate to provide diamonds to enhance every engagement ring and they are available in many shapes, sizes and colors.

-Although diamonds have a longstanding tradition of being the featured gem used for engagement rings, that does not exclude the use of any other gem as the central symbol of everlasting love.
-Sapphires, rubies, emeralds (among others) have also been conspicuously displayed in engagement rings, with or without diamond accents.
+Although diamonds have a longstanding tradition of being the featured gem used for engagement rings, many other gems have also served as the central symbol of everlasting love.
+Among others, Sapphires, rubies and emeralds have been conspicuously displayed in engagement rings, with or without diamond accents.
 Most famously in recent history was the sapphire ring presented by Prince Charles to his fiancée, Lady Diana Spencer, upon their engagement.
 Princess Diana picked the ring out herself from a Garrard's catalogue.
 Diana's son William continued the tradition by presenting his bride-to-be, Catherine Middleton, with his mother's sapphire engagement ring.
-Colored gems can have deep and spiritual meaning to some individuals and they have long been suffused with amuletic and healing powers.
+Colored gems can have deep and spiritual meaning to some and traditionally, they have also been thought to be suffused with amuletic and healing powers.
 This additional symbolism can enrich the significance of an engagement ring beyond a declaration of love to one of protection and strength.

 All this power pent up in a ring makes its acquisition quite possibly the most exciting and terrifying purchase you or your perspective mate may ever make.
-So many styles to choose from, what metal, which gemstone, matching wedding band, antique, modern???... questions spin endlessly.
-Sometimes there is a family ring to be resized, remodeled or traded-in, but most often you are starting from scratch to pick out or design this outward sign of your love (not to mention your budget.)
+So many styles to choose from: what metal, which gemstone, a matching wedding band... antique, modern???... questions spin endlessly.
+Sometimes there is a family ring to be resized, remodeled or traded-in, but most often you are starting from scratch to pick out or design this outward sign of your love.

 No other piece of jewelry is so deeply rooted in historical design sensibility as the engagement ring.
 An examination of the historical influences on engagement ring design often yields the answer to your design questions.
-Do you love Art Deco or are you a devotee of a more delicate Edwardian style, should your ring be a replica of one worn by an historical figure or are you practical and want your ring to be able to survive a trip to the gym and some serious gardening on the weekends?
+Do you love Art Deco or are you a devotee of a more delicate Edwardian style?
+Should your ring be a replica of one worn by an historical figure or more practically, do you want your ring to be able to survive a trip to the gym and some serious gardening on the weekends?